The Bowflex PR3000 is one of the most popular home gym systems which offers a lot of functionality.

-There are a few attachments you can buy for the PR3000 including a longer bar and preacher curl bench.
+There are a few attachments you can buy for the PR3000 including a longer bar and preacher curl bench seat.

 Seat & Handles

-Your handles and seat are usually what goes first on a home gym system, but we've been really impressed by the quality of the Bowflex PR3000.
+Your handles and seat are usually what goes first on a home gym system and I've found it an issue on some other Bowflex gyms.

 Comparing PR3000 With Other Bowflex Products

-We've been impressed with the Bowflex PR3000, but how does it compare to other Bowflex products?
-Well, we’ve taken 4 of their other popular models to see how it stacks up:
+The PR3000 is smaller and cheaper than other Bowflex gyms, but how does it compare?
+Well, we’ve taken 4 of the other popular Bowflex models to see how it stacks up:

 Bowflex PR3000 Vs Blaze

-It also comes with a fold-down bench so you can perform some extra movements.
-However, the trade-off is that the Bowflex Blaze is larger than the PR3000 and won’t fit as well in small home gyms.
+However, the trade-off is that the Bowflex Blaze has a larger footprint than the PR3000 and even though the bench does fold up, you won't be able to use the Blaze as well in very small home gyms.